Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 Some details, tricks and warnings about the addon.
 You can skip it if you like.

 + **This will delete currently existing shader nodes from active material.** Should use on newly imported model / material.
-+ FYI, This auto shader is done by getting the image directory by looking into material's `Image Texture`.
++ The mechanism of auto shading is to get the image directory by looking into material's `Image Texture`.
 Some requirements are:
   + (All armature's) mesh's active material have at least one `Image Texture` inside, and it should have a image file attached to it.
     + If there are multiple `Image Texture`, pick one randomly.
-  + The `Image Texture`'s file path must be in the format auto-generated by Legion+.
+  + The `Image Texture`'s file name must be in the format auto-generated by Legion+.
     + e.g. `bloodhound_lgnd_v20_ascension_body_albedoTexture.png`, i.e. `<meshName>_<textureName>.<fileType>`
     + That means **unnamed texture files (e.g. `0x53237a2cdd03344e.png`) cannot be imported this way.**
   + It will search through that directory (which the image file resides in) and import all similarly-named textures.